510-s-Mickey/WolfJobs/CONTRIBUTING.md

 - Maintain WolfJobs quality
 - Fix problems that are important to users
 - Engage the community in working toward the best possible WolfJobs
-- Enable a sustainable system for Atom's maintainers to review contributions